continuedev/continue/docs/docs/docs/chat/how-to-use-it.md

 ## Highlight a code section to include as context

-You select a code section with your mouse, press `cmd/ctrl + L`, and then ask for it to be explained to you or request it to be refactored in some way.
+You select a code section with your mouse, press `cmd/ctrl + L` (VS Code) or `cmd/ctrl + J` (JetBrains) to send it to the LLM, and then ask for it to be explained to you or request it to be refactored in some way.

 ## Reference context with the @ symbol

 If there is information from the codebase, documentation, IDE, or other tools that you want to include as context, you can type @ to select and include it as context.
+You can learn more about how to use this in [Chat context selection](context-selection.md).

 ## Apply generated code to your file